 Cherry is aware of how important it is to avoid climate-relevant emissions.
-As an international group of companies, we consider it our responsibility to reduce or avoid emissions all the way along our value creation chain, and to do so at those points in particular where we can have an immediate impact.
+As an international operating company, we consider it our responsibility to reduce or avoid emissions all the way along our value creation chain, and to do so at those points in particular where we can have an immediate impact.
 In doing so, we are aware that emissions cannot be reduced overnight.
-In this respect, we need to plan and implement strategic and operative objectives and measures in equal measure in relation to Cherry's climate-relevant emissions.
+In this respect, we need to plan and implement strategic and operative objectives and measures in equal measure in relation to Cherry's climaterelevant emissions.

-Climate-relevant emissions are, in particular, generated in logistics and freight transport at Cherry.
+Climaterelevant emissions are, in particular, generated in logistics and freight transport at Cherry.
 All forms of transport are used within the supply chain: Roads, rail, sea and air.
 In doing so, attention is paid to pooling regular transport operations and to using reusable containers.
 Freight transport causes emissions that cannot be avoided.
 Special journeys should be avoided to reduce unused space in freight transport by road, among other measures.

-The goal is to keep the share of air freight low, both from an economic perspective and in order to avoid CO_2 emissions.
+The goal is to keep the share of air freight low, both from an economic perspective and in order to avoid CO2 emissions.

 Over the reporting period, the instability of supply chains has resulted in increased emissions due to logistics activities.
-In order to ensure the availability of goods in times of low container availability in Asia, for example, some imports from Asia were transported by land in 2021.
+In order to ensure the availability of goods in times of low container availability in Asia, for example, some imports from Asia were transported by land in 2021/2022.
 Combined road and rail transport from China to Germany causes almost four times as many greenhouse gas emissions as sea freight does.
-To be able to systematically address the reduction of climate-relevant emissions, defining both the sources and the extent of greenhouse gas emissions is necessary.
+To be able to systematically address the reduction of climaterelevant emissions, defining both the sources and the extent of greenhouse gas emissions is necessary.
 This encompasses production as a first step (energy used, heat purchased etc.) and extends all the way along the value creation change in both directions.
 At present, we can only record some of these emissions.
-Logistics companies, which process around 70% of Cherry's transport volume, have been asked to submit a $\rm CO_2$ balance sheet.
+Logistics companies, which process around 70% of Cherry's transport volume, have been asked to submit a CO2 balance sheet, which will be reported from 2023 onwards.

-Cherry has 32 company vehicles in use worldwide, with four of them equipped with petrol engines, 27 with diesel engines, and there is one electric vehicle as well.
-Total $\rm CO_2$ emissions by company vehicles totaled 51.03 kg in 2021; of this, 44.38 kg was emitted in Europe and 6.65 kg in Asia (calculation model according to Zentralverband des Deutschen Kraftfahrzeuggewerbes (German Association of Motor Trades, ZDK).
+Cherry has 23 company vehicles in use worldwide, 20 with diesel engines, and there are three hybrid vehicles as well.
+Total CO2 emissions by company vehicles totaled 72 kg in 2022; of this, 64 kg was emitted in Europe and 8 kg in Asia (calculation model according to Zentralverband des Deutschen Kraftfahrzeuggewerbes (German Association of Motor Trades, ZDK).

-In order to continue to reduce CO_2 emissions, we will continue to hold meetings with customers, business partners and suppliers along with other stakeholders, such as shareholders and analysts, by means of video conferencing and virtual meetings even once the pandemic is over.
+In order to continue to reduce CO2 emissions, we will continue to hold meetings with customers, business partners and suppliers along with other stakeholders, such as shareholders and analysts, by means of video conferencing and virtual meetings even once the pandemic is over.
 At the same time, we are assuming that the number of face-to-face meetings will also rise again.
 They will, however, be less regular than previously the case, and we will organize them to ensure they are as sustainable as possible.

 Only last year did we change our internal logistics processes by introducing round trips instead of single trips.
 One round trip replaces three individual trips.
-At the same time, trucks with a higher capacity were used.
+At the same time, electrical trucks with a higher capacity were used.